Stewart Manor (Charles B. Sommers House)

-Stewart Manor (Charles B. Sommers House) is a historic home located at Indianapolis, Marion County, Indiana.
+Stewart Manor (Charles B. Sommers House) is a historic home located at Indianapolis, Indiana.
 It was built in 1923–1924, and is a large 2 1/2-story, irregularly massed stone mansion.
 It features a drive through front portico and rounded and segmental arched openings.
-The house has a shingled gable roof with rounded corners reminiscent of a Medieval English Country Manor.
+The house has a shingled gable roof with rounded corners reminiscent of a medieval English country manor.

 It was added to the National Register of Historic Places in 1976.